snr16/Football_cv/README.md

 1. Place your input video in the `input_videos/` directory

+2. Incase, you want to fine tune on your own,visit the [Roboflow YOLOv8 Model Zoo](https://roboflow.com/)
+   - Download the data using the roboflow using copy code option
+   - Train(Finetune) the YOLOv8 model using roboflow data for around 100 epochs
+   - Download the model checkpoint `yolo8x.pt`

-2. Run the analysis:
+3. Run the analysis:
 ```bash
 python main.py
 ```

-3. The system will:
+4. The system will:
    - Process the video using hardcoded field calibration
    - Track players and ball
    - Calculate speeds and distances